 - The optimal environment includes a seamless digital connection from your branded app to your front- and back-of-house systems to your order pickup solution.
 This is the digital highway that keeps your customer in your branded app from beginning to end of the order transaction.
 It also connects your various back-of-house processes together to drive efficiency, and captures all the data on every transaction.

 - Consumer – To really maximize your benefits, you want your customers to regularly spend time in your digital app and for the digital app to be their go-to for placing off-premises orders.
 In addition, your customers need to know that safe, simple, easy order pickup is available and to be comfortable using it.
 (This is similar for DSP drivers as well.)
 The brand needs to communicate and drive these changes.

 - Store Associate – The bulk of the change happens here, as this is where the most people are involved.
-A smart order pickup system immediately enables new processes such as order loading, re-claiming, and more.
+A smart food locker system immediately enables new processes such as order loading, re-claiming, and more.
 There is data available to be analyzed and used to help manage the off-premises order process.
 There are also process changes that occur over time as data is collected, analyzed, and improvements implemented.
 Most importantly, associates only touch the order once after it’s been assembled to load it in the locker.

 Data and Analytics